Bob Nutting

-Robert Nutting (born March 29, 1962, colloquially known as 'Bob') is an American businessman and sports team owner.
+Robert Nutting (born March 29, 1962) is an American businessman and sports team owner.
 Since 2007, he has been the principal owner and chairman of the board of the Pittsburgh Pirates of Major League Baseball.
-His other business activities include serving as president & CEO of Ogden Newspapers Inc. He is also the former chairman of Seven Springs Mountain Resort, Hidden Valley Resort, and Laurel Mountain Ski Area, which he sold to Vail Resorts in December 2021 in a $118 million deal.
+His other business activities include serving as president and CEO of Ogden Newspapers Inc. He is also the former chairman of Seven Springs Mountain Resort, Hidden Valley Resort, and Laurel Mountain Ski Area, which he sold to Vail Resorts in December 2021 in a $118 million deal.